On the Home page, select the Create attributes for analysis tile to open the attribute creation form.

 -

-Select Evaluate attribute to test your attribute against up to 10 documents.
+Select Evaluate attribute to test the attribute before saving.

 -